 Billings for medically related purchases (e.g., durable medical equipment-DME, hearing aids, services included in Chapter 21: Employment Supports for Brain Injury) may be supported by ReHabWorks system-generated billing cover sheet for the relevant service authorization.

-Non-medical billings must be invoiced on the vendor/contractor’s paperwork and may not use the ReHabWorks system-generated billing cover sheet.3.8.3.2 Required Elements of an Invoice Submitted to TWC-VR
+Non-medical billings must be invoiced on the vendor/contractor’s paperwork and may not use the ReHabWorks system-generated billing cover sheet.

+Provider electronic signatures will be accepted on forms required for invoicing.
+For more information, refer to SFP 3.11.1 Documentation and Signatures

+3.8.3.2 Required Elements of an Invoice Submitted to TWC-VR

+…

 3.11 Documentation and Record Keeping